 I use gelli plates, acrylic paint, watercolors, alcohol ink, markers, colored pencils, fineliners, stamps, embossing powder, gesso, watercolor pencils and crayons (derwent inktense and neocolor ii respectively), and I experiment with things I find or make up.
 In one larger painting I wanted a rugged structure over one area, so I cut open a diaper (a clean one), took out the cellulose granules, mixed them with acrylic medium and white glue and applied it to the painting.
 It took forever to dry, but it turned out beautifully!

 With clay, my focus is mainly on patterns, colours and composition that will be end up as a flat surface but in my art I love to play with layers and texture.

 I like using stencils with modelling paste to build up bold patterns, and then use the teabags to soften and to bring elements together.
 I also like to cut out patterns or shapes from the main piece, with metal dies and a die cutter, and then let images or colors peek out from behind.

 I also love to incorporate polymer clay in my paintings, to really create a unique dimension.

 Selling and buying my art

-My original art is treated a little differently though.
-It will be found under "art portfolio". and I host all my work on the website Marcel.
+I treat my original art a little differently though.
+It will be found under "art portfolio".

 Buying and selling art is an amazing and fun process, but it is an investment for life, costs more than prints, and I want to be there to guide you towards something that you will be happy with, something that rhymes with who you are, and to tell you anything you want to know about the artwork you're interested in.
 Maybe that is an art print, or maybe it is an original piece - it all starts with you, who you are, what you like, and why you are considering buying an art piece to begin with.